Frequently Asked Questions

 Vested is an SEC registered Investment Adviser.
 By law, it is our job to act in your best interest.
 For more information, please see our SEC registration page here.
 Please note that registration with the United States Securities and Exchange Commission (SEC) or any state securities authority does not imply a certain level of skill or training.

 Furthermore, we partner with Drivewealth, an SEC registered broker dealer that is a member of FINRA and SIPC.

-What will happen to my account if Vested goes out of business?
+What will happen to my account if Vested or DriveWealth goes out of business?

 Can I invest in US mutual funds or ETFs?

 While we do not offer mutual funds, we do offer ETFs on our platform.
 ETFs are similar to mutual funds and provide diversification advantages by spreading investing across multiple stocks or asset classes.
 ETFs are highly liquid and offer transparent pricing as they are traded on exchanges like a stock.
 On Vested’s platform, we have curated a list of ETFs so that you can gain exposure to exciting themes such as the China growth story, global stock exposure and the rise of the internet

 Can I buy derivatives or leveraged (margin) products through my Vested account?